Do You Have an Accident and Injury Claim Against American Family Insurance?

-If you were in an auto accident, you may hope your American Family Auto Insurance provider will stand by you and provide you with the settlement you deserve for your injuries, your property damage, and even your time off work as a result of the accident—or that the other driver’s American Family policy will.
+If you were in an auto accident, you may hope your American Family Auto Insurance provider will stand by you and provide you with the settlement you deserve for your injuries, your pain and suffering, and even your time off work as a result of the accident—or that the other driver’s American Family policy will.

-In 2016 alone, 324,473 automobile accidents took place in Illinois, resulting in 93,160 injuries.
-Almost a third of those accidents took place in Chicago, producing more than 21,000 injuries and almost 120 deaths.
+, resulting in 94,164 injuries.
+Almost a third of those accidents took place in Chicago, producing more than 24,000 injuries and almost 132 deaths.

 Our Results in Auto Insurance Cases

 at Abels & Annes have extensive experience dealing with auto insurance cases, and have successfully negotiated settlements for our clients from many of the big-name insurance companies.
 While each settlement is unique and depends on the specific facts of the case, our record includes settlements in the millions of dollars, including several settlements for the maximum policy limits.
 We are committed to getting compensation to our clients as soon as possible, so that they will be able to move on with their lives.

 we recovered $135,000 for a client who was struck by a driver who failed to yield when making a left turn, $125,000 for a client who sustained a shoulder injury after getting rear-ended, and $460,000 after another driver struck a client who consequently needed surgery.